thinkdream/react-redux-explained/README.md

 `index.js` can replace very well `appReducer.js` by returning that and the main container of the Pod, probably the best way to allow easier a Pod into another.

 If you have too many files in the root of a Pod, probably you should take in account the creation of a new Pod.

+`src/index.js` delivers main entry point of the app, the place where the store is created and the router is attached.